akash-network/console/CONTRIBUTING.md

 fix: resolved bug in node dockerfile

 # Notes:
-If your commit targets a specific application, add it to your commit like so:
+If your commit targets a specific feature/domain, add it to your commit like so:

-feat(deploy-web): add a new component
+feat(wallet): add a new function to compute wallet balance
 ```
 ### V. Code Quality and Readability